Peymankor/Bayesopt_well_control/0_Paper1_main.md

 \caption{Comparison of GA, PSO and BayesOpt performance at fixed function evaluation budget}(\#fig:comp-fixbud)
 \end{figure}

 In this work, we did not suffice the comparison to only Figure \@ref(fig:comp-fixbud).
-In Figure \@ref(fig:comp-freebud) we further allowed the number of $\overline{J}(u)$ evaluations to 250, while keeping the results of BO to the 50.
-Meaning that PSO and GA algorithm will enjoy another 8 iterations ($25\times8=200$) and then their results, will be compared with BO.
+In Figure \@ref(fig:comp-freebud) we further allowed the number of $\overline{J}(u)$ evaluations to 250, while keeping the results of BO to 50.
+Meaning that PSO and GA algorithm will enjoy another 8 iterations ($25\times8=200$) and their results, will be compared with BO.
 Figure \@ref(fig:comp-freebud) does not convey a single message about the performance of these methods.
 In \@ref(tab:comp-tab) median value of three algorithms was compared.
-The value in the second column of \@ref(tab:comp-tab) is mean value of each optimization method.
-(In three repetitions, the maximum achieved NPV is a\<b\<c, b was selected).
-As the \@ref(tab:comp-tab) shows, the difference between the NPV value of BayesOpt is almost negligible compared to PSO and GA, while the max NPV in BO was achieved in 50 $\overline{J}(u)$ while the other two in 250.
+The value in the second column of \@ref(tab:comp-tab) is the mean value of each optimization method.
+(In three repetitions, the maximum achieved Expected NPV is a\<b\<c, b was selected).
+As the \@ref(tab:comp-tab) shows, the difference between the expected NPV value of BO is almost negligible compared to PSO and GA, while the max expected NPV in BO was achieved in 50 $\overline{J}(u)$ evaluations while the other two in 250.
 In this work and optimization setting of the 3D, synthetic reservoir model, BO reaches the same optimal solution, while having computational complexity of 5X (times) less.

 \begin{figure}